Skills and development

 Our Academies

-Our technical academies cover production, sales and customer service, providing structured career and skills development, and enabling employees to gain a formal qualification.
-In 2023, 249 employees were enrolled on or completed Academy courses.
+Our functional academies cover production, technical, sales and customer service, providing structured career and skills development.
+In 2024, 149 employees were enrolled on or completed Academy courses.
 An Academy Board meets quarterly to review our academies, and how they are impacting business performance.

 Customer and Sales Excellence Academies

 Our Academy of Customer Excellence for customer service teams covers our product range, Customer Journey, consumer protection legislation, technical standards, and health, safety and the environment.
-We continue to develop the Academy and add new elements.
-For example, in 2023 we introduced a module focusing on writing with empathy.
 Our Academy of Sales Excellence builds the skills, knowledge and expertise of our sales teams to deliver excellent customer service and consistent sales in all market conditions.

 Embedding quality through our Production Academy

-Our Academy of Production Excellence training helps us enhance skills and embed our quality standards, provide formal job-related qualifications for Assistant Site Managers, Site Managers and Production Managers and create a culture of education and development for our talent to be the best qualified workforce in the industry.
+Our Academy of Production Excellence training helps us enhance skills and embed our quality standards, provide formal job-related qualifications for Assistant Site Managers, Site Managers and Production Managers and create a culture of education and development for our site based employees to be the best qualified workforce in the industry.

 Participants complete an NVQ at the relevant level, from construction site supervision to construction senior management and technical courses developed by the NHBC and adapted to reflect our business.
 These cover the NHBC warranty, effective snagging, defects prevention, site environmental management, leadership skills, commercial awareness and project management.
 We’ve also integrated development programmes to support progress to more senior roles and enhance our succession pipeline.